ModanwalPriti06/REACT-NOTES/README.md

 - It take all the js file and other assets file, transforming them into one large file.
 Now this compressed file can be sent to the browser or the server depending on which rendering style you have set up for your website.
 - All different2 extension file convert into one single file.

+## Name a few techniques to optimize React app performance.
+- Using useMemo( ): t is a React hook that is used for caching CPU-Expensive functions.
+- Using React.PureComponent: It is a base component class that checks the state and props of a component to know whether the component should be updated.
+- Lazy Loading :  It is a technique used to reduce the load time of a React app.
+Lazy loading helps reduce the risk of web app performances to a minimum.